ryan-mcclue/ryan-mcclue/src/perf.md

 To get over the fact that C doesn't allow & floating point, reinterpret bit paradigm `*(u32 *)&a` as oppose to cast (IMPORTANT in SIMD cast is reinterpreting bits, so the opposite of cast in C)

+Register contention:
+Internally the CPU has a register file which has more registers than actually exposed by the instruction set architecture.
+When you modify the contents of a register in a way that discards its previous value (like a mov), then internally that register will be remapped to a different one in the register file through a process called register renaming, and it can be used straight away even if some previous instruction hasn't yet completed (like a previous mov from this register to memory, as in your example).
+Relating back to this episode, what this does is it breaks _false_ dependency chains in the instruction stream that arise from not having enough register names in the ISA.